dk14/rflows/README.md

 ##### Meta

 Meta - is meta-information which contains current executing flow itself (including name), so you can propagate it to handler, services etc. Used for metrics and logging to define a concrete flow (act, splitter or aggregator) where some measured/logged event is actually takes place.

-#### See also

-TODO: Big Flow Decomposition

-TODO: "how to write handler" examples

-TODO: how to register before, after, failure handlers

-#### PS

-Inspired by Camel, Akka projects.
-Thanks to [Alexander Nemish](http://github.com/nau), [Ilya Tkachuk](https://github.com/jctim), Vitalij Kotlyarenko for some of ideas.